prithvisagarrao/myHTTP/README.md

 - The tool prints md5sum of the response of an HTTP request of a URL.
 It takes the entire response object and calculates its md5sum value
 - The list of URLs are passed as command-line arguments to the tool.
+- It makes asynchronous calls to the URLs and generates its md5sum to print the value along with its URL.
+- It expects atleast 1 argument URL or else exits the code with Error logging into the log file and error code as 1.
 - There are two flags defined in the tool
   - limit:- This flag is to limit concurrency by limiting the number of threads running at a given time.
     - Usage:- -limit=7